DataDog/integrations-extras/anecdote/README.md

     - Return to Anecdote and verify that the integration is successfully connected.
 You should see a confirmation message or the status of the integration.

 11. **Start using the integration**
-    - Once the integration is verified, you can start using Anecdote to send bug reports directly to Datadog and monitor them in your Datadog Dashboards.

 ### Validation